 What Should You Not Plant Next to Carrots?

-When companion planting carrots, some plants can harm your carrots if planted nearby.
+When planting carrots with other neighbors, be mindful that some plants can harm it if planted nearby.
 Be sure to plan your garden carefully if you want to grow these in the same season.

-- Potatoes compete for both space and nutrients with carrots, stunting both plants.
+- Potatoes compete for both space and nutrients, stunting both plants.

 - Parsnips are in a similar situation.
 They take up phosphorus that carrots need to grow and take up underground space.
 They are also vulnerable to similar pests and diseases so you can create a hotbed for pests.

 - Umbelliferae is the family carrots are in.
 This includes plants like fennel, dill, coriander, and cumin.
-They will cross-pollinate with carrots, which can be a major issue if you’re seed saving.
+They will cross-pollinate, which can be a major issue if you’re seed saving.

 You should till deeply to ensure there aren’t any rocks, hard soil clumps, or anything similar.

-If your soil is very hard or clay-based, you can make a raised bed at least 12 inches deep with proper organic soil to grow your carrots in.
+If your soil is very hard or clay-based, you can make a raised bed at least 12 inches deep with proper organic soil to grow in.

 You shouldn’t plant the seeds too close to give the roots room to grow.
 If you put them too close, feel free to thin the plants after they germinate.